chartjs/Chart.js/docs/general/options.md

 ### Dataset element level options

-Each scope is looked up with `elementType` prefix in the option name first, then wihtout the prefix.
+Each scope is looked up with `elementType` prefix in the option name first, then without the prefix.
 For example, `radius` for `point` element is looked up using `pointRadius` and if that does not hit, then `radius`.

 * dataset
 * options.datasets[`dataset.type`]